DrTTom/GordianKnot/README.md

 To develop a software which is understandable and safe, keep an eye on its inner dependencies.
 Do not wait until the entanglement becomes famous!

+# Have a Quick Look

+Just call ``gradlew run``.
+The project will analyze itself and provide the report.
+If Firefox is in the path, the browser will open automatically, otherwise point your browser to ``http://localhost:4567/index.html``.

 # Usage as Application

 Get the class path of your software.
 You can always print it out directly from inside your application.